ludwig-lang/ludwig-lang/docs/src/index.md

 module imports, visibility modifiers, object instantiation, visibility modifiers, and even numerical or boolean literals!
 Nonetheless, it does support all the aforementioned features in a very consistent and easy to grasp manner.
 Basically, instead of having a fixed set of hard-coded constructs such as the `if-then-else` statement, Ludwig allows you to define new control structures as regular functions.
-The same can be done in Lisp, but Ludwig achieves it without using Lisp macros or any similar metaprogramming technique and has just two special forms comparing to more than 25 in most LISP realizations.
+The same can be done in LISP, but Ludwig achieves it without using LISP macros or any similar metaprogramming technique and has just two special forms comparing to more than 25 in most LISP realizations.

 The reference implementation of Ludwig interpreter is written in Java Script and can be used in both NodeJS and browser applications.